arrowtype/web-font-test-templates/src/markdown/page1.md

 ---
-title: My page
+title: Introduction
 description: Isn't it great?
-template: default.html
+template: thesis-template.html
 ---

-## My page
+## My intro
 Some content for the page

-*hello
+*hello and welcome